 Grant; Permitted Exceptions; Commencement Date; Notice of Lease Term Dates; Cooperation.

 Grant; Permitted Exceptions.
-Landlord leases to Tenant, for the Lease Term, the Premises as well as all easements and rights benefiting the Premises, [IF MULTI-TENANT: together with a non-exclusive right, in common with others, to use the common areas of the Building and the Land,] all subject to the Permitted Exceptions and this Lease.
+Landlord leases to Tenant, for the Lease Term, the Premises as well as all easements and rights benefiting the Premises, all subject to the Permitted Exceptions and this Lease.
 Landlord will promptly provide copies of all notices it receives of potential or actual default under the Permitted Exceptions, except for notices from Landlord’s lenders.
 Landlord will not voluntarily encumber or permit the Premises to be encumbered, or modify any Permitted Exceptions, in a manner that would materially affect Tenant’s use or operations or increase Tenant’s costs, without Tenant’s prior consent (provided no Tenant consent is required with respect to Landlord’s financing, subject to Section 27).
 If Tenant does not respond to such request within twenty (20) days, then Landlord may send Tenant an additional copy of the notice stating “FAILURE TO RESPOND WITHIN 5 BUSINESS DAYS WILL CONSTITUTE DEEMED APPROVAL,” and, if Tenant does not respond within five (5) Business Days, the request will be deemed approved.

 Commencement Date; Notice of Lease Term Dates.
-The “Commencement Date” is the later of (i) ________, 20__; or (ii) the actual date of Substantial Completion (defined in Work Letter, Addendum [X]) or the date Substantial Completion would have occurred but for a Tenant Delay (defined in Work Letter, Addendum [X]).
-Following the Commencement Date, Landlord and Tenant will execute a Notice of Lease Term Dates in the form attached as Exhibit C. The term of this Lease for purposes of 11 U.S.C. § 365(h)(1)(A)(ii) or any similar federal or state bankruptcy laws will commence on the Effective Date, but measurement of its duration and the time for performance of obligations hereunder will be governed by the other provisions of this Lease.
+The “Commencement Date” is _January 1_, 2022.
+The term of this Lease for purposes of 11 U.S.C. § 365(h)(1)(A)(ii) or any similar federal or state bankruptcy laws will commence on the Effective Date, but measurement of its duration and the time for performance of obligations hereunder will be governed by the other provisions of this Lease.

 Cooperation.
 At Tenant’s request, Landlord will reasonably cooperate with Tenant as may be required for Tenant to obtain, maintain, or modify any approvals or Incentives (including cooperation in Tenant’s filing of applications and reports, as well as entering into agreements with Authorities for Incentives), or to perform its obligations under this Lease (“Cooperation Efforts”).
 Cooperation Efforts may include execution of documents, making appearances, and taking other actions as Tenant may reasonably request.
 All reasonable third party costs incurred by Landlord in connection with its Cooperation Efforts will be reimbursed by Tenant within thirty (30) days of receipt of invoice, provided that Landlord will notify Tenant if Landlord anticipates that its third party costs will exceed $5,000.